oladon/PaizoCampaignTools/README.md

 Paizo Campaign Tools
 ====================

-There are five tools included in this bundle: the Alias Selector (lets you define an alias to use as your default posting alias on a per-campaign basis), Arranger (rearranges the user campaigns page to be more readable [with less scrolling]), the User Blacklist (greys out or hides posts by certain users), Highlighter (highlights the "(x new)" link on campaign pages), and Campaign Chat (lets you chat live with other people in the same campaigns).
+There are six tools included in this bundle: the Alias Selector (lets you define an alias to use as your default posting alias on a per-campaign basis), Arranger (rearranges the user campaigns page to be more readable [with less scrolling]), the User Blacklist (greys out or hides posts by certain users), Highlighter (highlights the "(x new)" link on campaign pages), Campaign Chat (lets you chat live with other people in the same campaigns), and two new messageboard tags for extended formatting ([u][/u] and [color][/color]).

 With PCT: ![With this Extension](screenshots/with_pct.png)